 AIM.
 To develop and validate an assay for screening genes and/or compounds that modulate instability of microsatellite repeats.
 The rarity of repeat expansion/contraction events, estimated to be <1 per 10,000 DNA molecules, creates many challenges for assay development.
 The goal of this proposal is to devise, implement, and validate an assay that displays the robustness and sensitivity to detect repeat expansion/contraction events after ≤1 week of compound treatment.
 The assay should utilize a read-out that is suitable for a mid-scale screen of 100s to thousands of compounds in dose response.
 If such an assay is developed, it will be transferred to Pfizer for further characterization and validation.

 DOWNLOAD THE PDF.
 RDR Challenge PFIZER CYDAN

-The Networking Event is open to academia, clinical/public health sector, SMEs, and rare disease patient representatives from listed below countries involved in the EJP RD.
-To ensure active and productive participation at the Networking Event, a maximum of 100 participants will be admitted.
+The Networking Opportunities is open to academia, clinical/public health sector, SMEs, and rare disease patient representatives from listed below countries involved in the EJP RD.